godfat/jellyfish/README.md

 ## DESIGN:

-* Learn HTTP
+* Learn the HTTP way instead of using some pointless helpers
-* Learn Rack
+* Learn the Rack way instead of wrapping Rack functionality, again
-* Learn regular expression for routes
+* Learn regular expression for routes instead of custom syntax
 * Embrace simplicity over convenience
 * Don't make things complicated only for _some_ convenience, but _great_ convenience, or simply stay simple for simplicity.